junnhssn/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.md

 #### Task 3: Install Azure AD Connect

-1. Within the Remote Desktop session to **az30410a-vm1**, in Microsoft edge, navigate to the download page of [Microsoft Edge](https://www.microsoft.com/en-us/edge/business/download), download Microsoft Edge installer and perform the installation.
+1. Within the Remote Desktop session to **az30410a-vm1**, in Microsoft edge, navigate to the download page of [Microsoft Edge](https://www.microsoft.com/en-us/edge), download Microsoft Edge installer and perform the installation.

+1. Copy the link and paste in the new tab and scroll down.
+Click on download.

-1. Within the Remote Desktop session to **az30410a-vm1**, start Internet Explorer, navigate to the [Azure portal](https://portal.azure.com), and sign in by using the **az30410-aaduser1** user account you created the previous exercise.
+1. Within the Remote Desktop session to **az30410a-vm1**, start Microsoft edge, navigate to the [Azure portal](https://portal.azure.com), and sign in by using the **az30410-aaduser1** user account you created the previous exercise.
 When prompted, specify the full user name you recorded and the **Pa55w.rd1234** password.

 1. In the Azure portal, search for and select **Azure Active Directory** and, on the **Adatum Lab | Overview** blade, select **Azure AD Connect**.